History of Cuba: Economic changes

 Before the United States officially took over the government, it had already begun cutting tariffs on American goods entering Cuba, without granting the same rights to Cuban goods going to the United States.
 Government payments had to be made in U.S. dollars.
-In spite of the Foraker Amendment, which prohibited the U.S. occupation government from granting privileges and concessions to American investors, the Cuban economy was soon dominated by American capital.
-The growth of American sugar estates was so quick that in 1905 nearly 10% of Cuba's total land area belonged to American citizens.
+The Foraker Amendment prohibited the U.S. occupation government from granting privileges and concessions to American investors, to appease anti-imperialists during the occupational period.
+Despite this, the Cuban economy was soon dominated by American capital.
+By 1905, nearly 10% of Cuba's land area belonged to Americans.
 By 1902, American companies controlled 80% of Cuba's ore exports and owned most of the sugar and cigarette factories.

 Immediately after the war, there were several serious barriers for foreign businesses attempting to operate in Cuba.
-Three separate pieces of legislation—the Joint Resolution of 1898, the Teller Amendment, and the Foraker Amendment—threatened foreign investment.
-The Joint Resolution of 1898 stated that the Cuban people are by right free and independent, while the Teller Amendment further declared that the United States could not annex Cuba.
-These two pieces of legislation were crucial in appeasing anti-imperialists as the United States intervened in the war in Cuba.
-Similarly, the Foraker Amendment, which prohibited the U.S. military government from granting concessions to American companies, was passed to appease anti-imperialists during the occupational period.
-Although these three statutes enabled the United States to gain a foothold in Cuba, they presented obstacles for American businesses to acquire land and permits.
+The Joint Resolution of 1898, the Teller Amendment, and the Foraker Amendment threatened foreign investment.
 Eventually, Cornelius Van Horne of the Cuba Company, an early railroad company in Cuba, found a loophole in "revocable permits" justified by preexisting Spanish legislation that effectively allowed railroads to be built in Cuba.
 General Leonard Wood, the governor of Cuba and a noted annexationist, used this loophole to grant hundreds of franchises, permits, and other concessions to American businesses.